dluisvaldivia/DannyValdiviaPortfolio/README.md

-# vite + react with bootstrap
+#PortFolio
 - NotFound page redirects to /
 - "npm run deploy" set to "build" and "deploy" in the same command.
 - App.jsx is set up to react router
 - added .env
 - added sass
 - MVC framework
-- ready to start building on the frontend
+- bootstrap needs to be trimmed